 John wants to suffer, but he chooses to live in an old lighthouse overlooking the countryside.
 He cannot make himself give up his view, even though it gives him pleasure.
 In the end, John is unable to resist the lure of pleasure.
 John’s failure to find meaning through suffering suggests that his viewpoint is as limited and flawed as the pleasure-seeking philosophy of the World State.

-Stupefied by soma, and exhausted by a long-drawn frenzy of sensuality, the Savage lay sleeping in the heather.
+soma, and exhausted by a long-drawn frenzy of sensuality, the Savage lay sleeping in the heather.
 The sun was already high when he awoke.
 He lay for a moment, blinking in owlish incomprehension at the light; then suddenly remembered—everything.

 “Oh, my God, my God!” he covered his eyes with his hand.